 If you’re using WooCommerce, the options for check, Bank transfer, Cash on Delivery and standard PayPal payments are all standard.
 But maybe you want to accept credit card payments via Stripe, Authorize.net or PayPal Pro.
 Using Easy Digital Downloads?
 Checkout their extensions page to find add-ons for the gateways your customers are requesting.
 There are hundreds of free and premium plugins to add more payment gateways to your store, no matter which e-commerce platform you’re using.

 Site speed is absolutely crucial to every site, every second counts.
 Slow websites with long loading times affect your bottom line significantly – A delay of a single second can bring your conversion rate down by 7%.
 Bad user experience means you will not have people staying on your website for too long and that translates to less income.
 We have tons of great articles on speeding up WordPress, but here are a few to get you started:

-- 3 Key Steps to Enhancing Your WordPress Site’s Load Speed With Caching
+- Enhance Your WordPress Site’s Load Speed With Caching

-- 5 Tools for Testing Your WordPress Site’s Performance and Speed
+- 5 Tools to Test WordPress Site Performance and Speed

 - Free Plugins to Speed Up Your WordPress Website